atoybou/Radiateur/README.md

 # thermohydraulics
+# aerodynamics
-codes and documentation on my thermohydraulics' projects
+codes and documentation on my personal CFD projects